Packs and bags are required for use in the field, for travel to and from the search and for storing spare equipment at search base.

 Usually we are expected to take enough gear to pass a night unexpectedly or to care for a patient, so most day packs on the market are too small.
 You will find many alpine style packs in a suitable size.
 Finding a bushwalking pack with a medium capacity can be difficult, but some do exist, see picture.

 Alpine pack for steep snow and ice

-A alpine mountaineering pack 45 litres+ is recommended for specialist steep snow and ice search and rescue tasks.
-Useful features include fittings for carrying an ice axe, ice hammer and crampons.
+An alpine mountaineering pack 45 litres+ is recommended for specialist steep snow and ice search and rescue tasks.
+Useful features can include fittings for carrying an ice axe, crampons and a snow shovel.